skovy/skovy.dev/content/blog/design-system-principles/index.md

       [AHA (Avoid Hasty Abstractions)](https://kentcdodds.com/blog/aha-programming).
    1. **Develop components in feature specific context**: keep the scope as narrow as possible.
-Even though "we know this component will eventually be used a lot", priorities shift, designs change, and the product fluctuates.
+Even though "we know this component will eventually be used a lot," priorities shift, designs change, and the product fluctuates.
       Once the component has been used in at least three unique features then it can be considered eligible to get "promoted" to the system (but doesn't have to be).
 This can help improve confidence that the API and implementation will